The Japanese archipelago offers incredible diving variety

 You can count on seeing specific fish and animals in different regions of Japan, however.
 Hokkaido to the north is famous for its crustaceans, so when you dip into the chilly waters, keep an eye out for crabs and shrimp.
 You may also find sea urchins, starfish and sea angels (translucent sea slugs).

-The chain of islands found in Okinawa offers incredible animal encounters.
+The Okinawa Islands offers incredible animal encounters.
 Ishigaki island is known for its coral reefs and fever of manta rays, and if you dive here — especially in the aptly named Manta Scramble — you are bound to encounter them.
 Tokunoshima , just to the north, is known for its sea turtles.

 You don't have to go far from Tokyo to spot some interesting sea life, though.
 Osezaki Bay is a short trip away, and its waters are home to eels and sea bass, among other animals.
 Take a ferry out to one of the islands away from the capital, and you can encounter turtles and squid, the latter being especially prevalent around Miyakejima in May.